nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Prefixes should be entered in all lower case (E.g. n/Abdul instead of N/Abdul)
 * Fields after prefixes have leading and trailing whitespaces removed (e.g. `n/ Mary` is truncated to `n/Mary`)

-#### Entities
-An entity is a generic term for an object stored in FriendlyLink.
-It includes elderly, volunteers and pairs.

 #### Indexes
-Indexes are natural numbers (numbers used for counting) that are used for numbering entities in a list.
+Indexes are natural numbers (numbers used for counting) that are used for numbering persons in a list.
 * An index must be a positive integer (E.g. 1, 2, 3, …​)

 #### Fields